 Las Vegas is intended to be seen.
 While an ice-cold beer tastes great anywhere, we promise that the experience will be more memorable if paired with a great view.
 It is our strong suggestion you take advantage of the rooftop, elevated, and perfectly positioned bars across Las Vegas during your stay.

-Our list of bars with a great view of Vegas focus on just that, bars.
-We are choosing to steer away from nightclubs that often boast a desirable rooftop location like Drai’s at Cromwell, Omnia at Caesars, Chateau at Paris and Troy Bar at Golden Nugget.
-If a nightclub scene is what you seek, check the aforementioned options out, but we’re seeking a low key drink.
+Our list of bars with a great view of Vegas focuses on just that, bars.
+We are choosing to steer away from nightclubs that often boast a desirable rooftop location like Drai’s at Cromwell, Omnia at Caesars, Chateau at Paris, and Troy Bar at Golden Nugget.
+If a nightclub scene is what you seek, check the aforementioned options out, but we’re seeking a low-key drink.

-Not all of our bars boast great elevation, but all offer great sight lines of the city.
+Not all of our bars boast great elevation, but all offer great sightlines of resorts on the Strip or downtown.

-Strat’s 107 Skylounge is nestled in the Strat’s SkyPod on, you guessed it, the 107th floor.
-With breathtaking views of the Las Vegas Strip, this bar with a view is hard to beat.
-Even better, elevators to the bar are free of charge and you have access to the observation deck free of charge after your cocktails.
+Strat’s 108 Drinks is nestled in the resort’s SkyPod on the 108th floor.
+With breathtaking views of the Las Vegas Strip, this bar with a view is tough to beat.
+As part of STRAT’s observation deck, paid admission of $20 per person is needed to get there, but both the bar and the observation deck are worth visiting.